 H. Terrell Griffin, CLA 1966, LAW 1968, practicing attorney, member of American Board of Trial Advocates, holds a U.S. Coast Guard 100 Ton Masters License, author of three best-selling mystery novels: Longboat Blues (2005), Murder Key (2006) and Blood Island (2008)

 Rufus Carrollton Harris, CLA 1917, dean of Mercer Law School, 1925-1927, and Tulane Law School, 1927-1937; president, Tulane University, 1939-1960; president, Mercer University, 1960-1979; co-authored the G.I.
 Bill

-Budge Huskey, CLA 1981, president and chief executive officer of Coldwell Banker Real Estate LLC
+Budge Huskey, CLA 1981, served as president and chief executive officer of Coldwell Banker Real Estate LLC until 2016.

 John F. Hogan Jr., 1940, founding president, Radio and Television News Directors Association, the world's largest organization devoted to broadcast journalism